 Wealth Management does carry a fee.
 The annual fee begins at 0.89% annually for Personal Capital Wealth.

-At their core, these services are very similar to one another.
+On the surface, these services are very similar to one another.
 However, there are some glaring differences once we start to take a closer look.

 As far as investing goes, the minimum investment with M1 Finance is $100 or $500 for retirement accounts.
 The free tools on Personal Capital have no minimum, but in order to invest with them you need a minimum of $100,000.